-Filing a formal complaint with PRS will not prevent you from using other methods, such as conversations with your local school district, mediation, or a due process hearing at the Bureau of Special Education Appeals (discussed below) to resolve your complaint.5 If you request a due process hearing, however, a complaint that you file through the problem resolution system will be set aside until the due process hearing is completed.
+Parties are encouraged to continue to work together to resolve disputes, including while the state complaint is pending.
+Filing a state complaint with PRS will not prevent you from using other dispute resolution methods, such as mediation, or a due process hearing at the Bureau of Special Education Appeals (discussed below) to resolve your concerns.